 Whether or not your car is a classic, you can participate in a road trip to the Upper Peninsula (and back) as part of the Michigan Gumball Rally.
 The two-day event has cash prizes, benefits charities, and usually takes place in August.

-In the Metro-Detroit area, there are driving tours that explore food, wine and fall colors, as well as an automotive heritage tour, a tour of old US-12, and a drive through Jackson, Ann Arbor and Monroe that explores old Indian trails, a historic tavern and a battlefield.
+In the Metro-Detroit area, there are driving tours that explore food, wine, and fall colors, as well as an automotive heritage tour, a tour of old US-12, and drives through Jackson, Ann Arbor and Monroe that explores old Indian trails, a historic tavern, and a battlefield.

 Local Organizations and Resources

 The MotorCities National Heritage Area was designated in 1998 to preserve the heritage of the automobile in southeastern Michigan and is one of 49 National Heritage Areas in The U.S. It includes almost 1200 auto-related sites, attractions and events.
 It also sponsors Autopalooza, a celebration of the auto through major shows and events.